Ansariya ambush: The ambush

 In the evening of 4 September 1997, a force of 16 commandos from the Israeli Navy’s special operations unit Shayetet 13 walked ashore on an uninhabited stretch of the south Lebanese coastline.
 It was commanded by Lt.
 Col. Yosef Korakin.
 The unit crossed the coastal road and walked through the plantations, shadowed by Israeli drones overhead, which were relaying the images to the IDF command.
 The unit reached an orchard, covered by a wall.
 The forward unit successfully managed to break through an iron gate.
 When the main force passed the gate, a remote-controlled mine exploded.
-Fourteen seconds later, when the forward unit returned to the site of the explotion, a second mine exploded, killing the Israeli commander.
+Fourteen seconds later, when the forward unit returned to the site of the explosion, a second mine exploded, killing the Israeli commander.
 The mines were Claymore type anti-personal explosives, which sprayed metal marbles.
-Hizbullah fighters then opened fire on the Israelis, triggering the explosives carried by one of the soldiers.
+Hezbollah fighters then opened fire on the Israelis, triggering the explosives carried by one of the soldiers.
 In less than four minutes, eleven of the Israelis, including the commander, were dead and four of them were wounded.
-Only the radioman escaped unhurt and he desperately radioed for support and evacuation.
+Only the radioman escaped unhurt and he radioed for support and evacuation.

 Israeli Cobra helicopters quickly opened fire with TOW antitank missiles and 20 mm Chain guns, creating a perimeter of fire for the rescue helicopters.
 Reinforcements in the form of Sayeret Matkal commandos and the Israeli Air Force's Unit 669 rescue unit were landed by two CH-53 helicopters.
 The Sayeret Matkal commandos formed a defensive perimeter while the Unit 669 team evacuated the dead and wounded IDF soldiers.
-After two Hizbullah fighters were lightly wounded, it was decided to pull back.
+After two Hezbollah fighters were lightly wounded, it was decided to pull back.
 The AMAL fighters continued to fire on the Israelis with rifles and rocket-propelled grenades, before pulling back themselves.
-The Hizbullah fighters continued however to fire mortar shells on the Israelis.
+The Hezbollah fighters continued however to fire mortar shells on the Israelis.
 Captain Dagesh Maher, a Druze military doctor from the rescue team was mortally wounded by shrapnel from a mortar shell.
 A civilian Lebanese couple, that happened to pass by in car, were sprayed with bullets by the Israeli soldiers.
 The woman died and the man was severely wounded.
 A young girl was also killed in the crossfire.
 Lebanese army antiaircraft guns fired into the sky, hoping to hit the helicopters and jets overhead, and fired illumination rounds to light up the battlefield.
 An Israeli fighter jet fired at a Lebanese antiaircraft position and Israeli missile boats offshore fired several rounds into the village to silence the mortar fire, damaging several houses.